top of page

 • 3 min read

-ADHD has long been framed as a "boy’s disorder"—loud, impulsive, disruptive.
-But that narrow lens has left countless women misdiagnosed, misunderstood, or completely invisible.
-When ADHD shows up in girls and women, it often wears a quieter costume: daydreaming, perfectionism, emotional overwhelm.
-And because these traits don’t scream for attention, they’re often dismissed as personality quirks or moral failings.
+ADHD has long been framed as a "boy’s disorder"—loud, impulsive, and disruptive.
+This narrow lens has left countless women misdiagnosed, misunderstood, or completely invisible.
+When ADHD shows up in girls and women, it often wears a quieter costume: daydreaming, perfectionism, and emotional overwhelm.
+Because these traits don’t scream for attention, they’re often dismissed as personality quirks or moral failings.

 Let’s unmask the truth.
 Let’s name the shame.
 Let’s rewrite the narrative. 💪